shaisachs/origin-of-sadness/invention-of-sadness.md

 That was Sylvie's favorite game with Sophie, to make up silly stories all day long, whether it was about someone feeding ducks at the park or the nice man at the post office.
 Easy enough for Sylvie to do, Henry thought - that was what she did all day, every day.
 And she had certainly trained Sophie to follow in her footsteps.

 "Well then, I'll do my best."
 Henry set his spade down on the ground, and sat back on his haunches.
 How did every good story begin?
-"Once upon a time, there was a king in a castle, who ruled over a vast kingdom..."
+"Once upon a time, there was a good, wise king, who ruled over a vast kingdom..."

 "No, Papa, you're telling it wrong!"
-Sophie stamped her foot into the grass, and it was only at that moment that Henry realized she had worn her new sneakers for the afternoon's chore.
+Sophie stamped her foot into the grass, and it was only at that moment that Henry realized she had worn her new sneakers for the afternoon's chores.
 They had purchased them together, just yesterday after school.
-The sneakers were a gleaming color of white - or in any case, they had been yesterday - with a streak of purple on both sides and heels made of plastic with shiny red lights that turned on whenever Sophie took a step.
+The sneakers were a gleaming color of white - or in any case, they had been yesterday - with a streak of purple on both sides and heels that lit up with shiny red lights whenever Sophie took a step.
 "The story starts like this: 'Once upon a time, there was a little girl named...
 Stephie.
 Stephie loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"

 "Sounds like Stephie must have had a real talent, right Sophie?"
 Henry stole a surreptitious glance at her sneakers, wondering how difficult it would be to wipe off the smudge of dirt on the side of the left shoe.
 Miraculously, that seemed to be the only stain on the new pair of sneakers.